DiligentCorp/rc-tech-assessment/diligent-academy-assessments/backend/coding-challenge/README.md

 ## How to use

-- You can run the tests using the command `npm test` to check your work, they are running in watch mode, meaning you do not need to rerun them when you change your code.
+- Use `npm test` to check your work.
+This command runs the tests in watch mode, so you do  not need to rerun it when you change your code.

 ## Principles and rules